mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 **IMPORTANT!!** The main package we use in the demo and in this post, [cycle-robot-drivers/run](../run), only works on Chrome browsers  (>= 65.0.3325.181) for now.

-Now, what if we want the robot
+Now, what if we want the robot to

 1. look at a person only when the robot is waiting for a person's response,
 1. stop asking a question if the robot cannot see a person and resume asking the question if it sees a person again, and